-ADHD Burnout in Students: Signs & How to Help Teens
+ADHD Burnout in Students: Signs & Support for Greenwich Families

 ADHD burnout in students overwhelmed at desk struggling with schoolwork and focus

 ADHD burnout in students is a state of mental and physical exhaustion caused by the ongoing effort to stay focused, organized, and on track.
-It commonly appears as fatigue, irritability, shutdown, and avoidance—especially during high-pressure periods like final exams.
+For families in Greenwich, Fairfield County, and nearby Westchester communities, it often appears as fatigue, irritability, shutdown, avoidance, and missing assignments—especially during high-pressure periods like final exams.

 This builds over time—and most families don’t recognize it until performance drops.
-Research shows ADHD-related fatigue is tied to sustained cognitive effort and stress response, making it harder for students to focus and recover.
+ADHD-related fatigue is often connected to the sustained effort of managing attention, organization, emotional regulation, and follow-through throughout the school day.

 This is not a motivation problem—it’s a system overload problem.